hartenthaler/hh_relation_is_descriptor/README.md

 <a name="requirements"></a>
 ## Requirements

-This module requires **webtrees** version 2.0 or later.
+This module requires **webtrees** version 2.1 or later.
 This module has the same requirements as [webtrees#system-requirements](https://github.com/fisharebest/webtrees#system-requirements).

-This module was tested with **webtrees** 2.0.19 and 2.1.0-alpha.1 version and all available themes and all other custom modules.
+This module was tested with **webtrees** 2.1.0-alpha.1 version.

+Using this module together with webtrees 2.0 is possible, but you cannot use the selection menu to add a new custom relation descriptor.
+You have to edit raw GEDCOM.

 <a name="installation"></a>
 ## Installation